Implement a stack that has the following methods: # 1. push(item), which pushes an element onto the stack # 2. pop(), which pops off and returns the topmost element of the stack. If there are no elements in the stack, then it should throw an error or return null. # Each method should run in constant

 Well, folks, that's it for this week.
 I hope this gave you some insight into how defining classes works in Python, as well as understanding a few data structures.
 We'll return next week to implement queues.
 Thanks for reading, and see you then!

-Erik Heikkila is a Teaching Assistant at General Assembly Seattle.
+Sheamus Heikkila is formerly a Teaching Assistant at General Assembly Seattle.
 This blog is not associated with GA.